j-blackwell/pages/README.md

 ## Profile 🌍

-I'm currently in my 5th year of professional experience.
+I'm currently in my 6th year of professional experience.
-I've worked as a data scientist and data engineer across the utilities and information sectors.
+I've worked as a data scientist and data engineer mostly in the utilities and information sectors.
-I like building things related to data and hate doing things manually - if I can write some code to automate a tedious or repetitive process, I definitely will!
+I like building things related to data and hate doing things manually!
 I also like doing things the right way, using best practices and the right tool for the job.

 I am passionate about the environment.